chaunceygardiner/weewx-weatherboard/README.md

 # Installation Instructions

 1. Install [weewx-loopdata](https://github.com/chaunceygardiner/weewx-loopdata).
+   If you are upgrading to LoopData 2.x/WeatherBoard 2.x, it is important that you follow the upgrade instructions in LoopData 2.x.

 1. Edit weewx.conf, in the `[[LoopData]]` section:
    1. In the LoopData section of weewx.conf, set the `target_report` to `WeatherBoardReport`